PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_marketplace_service.md

 ### Required

+- `description` (String) Brief description of what the service does.
 - `name` (String) Name of the service.
 - `published` (Boolean) If published, the service appears in your marketplace listing.